 120 community prioritization submissions were received and 918 people viewed the tool.
-The Project Team used the community perspectives as an input when determining the prioritization factor weights used in the Pedestrian Master Plan.
+The Project Team used the community perspectives

 While the isolation of the COVID-19 pandemic has ebbed, future Montgomery Planning efforts will build on the innovative interactive approaches used by the Pedestrian Master Plan team to facilitate high-quality engagement during this difficult time.